Cardiac Event Recorder

-A cardiac event recorder is a battery-powered portable device that you control to tape-record your heart’s electrical activity (ECG) when you have symptoms.
-There are two types of event recorders: a loop memory monitor and a symptom event monitor.
+A cardiac event recorder is a portable device that you wear or carry to record your heart’s electrical activity (ECG) as your go about your normal activities.
+There are multiple types of event recorders: implanted and external loop memory monitors, symptom event monitors and patch recorders.

-Cardiac event recorders and other devices that record your ECG as you go about your daily activities are also called ambulatory electrocardiographic monitors.
+Cardiac event recorders are also called ambulatory ECG monitors.

-Why do people need to use a cardiac event recorder?
+Why do people use a cardiac event recorder?

 Tests such as electrocardiograms let your doctor look at your heart’s activity at rest and at one point in time.
 But abnormal heart rhythms and cardiac symptoms may come and go.
 The main purpose of an event monitor is to record your heart rate and rhythm during a symptom (“event”).
-They work only when a person turns on the device.
 Your doctor may recommend an event monitor when symptoms are infrequent – less than daily.

 You may be asked to wear a cardiac event recorder if you have fast, slow or irregular heartbeats called arrhythmias.